When working with the datastore, I think of it like a file system with three levels:

 If you are trying to retrieve content from the datastore, you can leave the

-entity field empty; if you are trying to write/update content, put the new data in the
+entity field empty; if you are trying to write/update content, place the new data in the

 In order to access the datastore outside of playbooks, you will need a developer token.
 You can get a developer token in the ThreatConnect UI by hovering over the gear icon in the upper right corner > Org Settings > Apps.
 Then click the menu with three vertical dots on the right side of the screen and select Get Developer Token.
 This is necessary if you are trying to access the datastore via a REST client or a script outside of playbooks (which is helpful when testing/designing playbooks).